treeofthought/fiddler/even_the_odds/even_the_odds.md

 # [Can you even the odds?](https://thefiddler.substack.com/p/can-you-even-the-odds)
+## TLDR
+My answer is 31/61, or roughly 50.8%.
+Running `even_the_odds.py` will simulate three versions of turn order and report on A's win probability for each.

+I don't have an analytic solution to thue morse, but `even_the_odds.py` has a function which computes A's win probability to arbitrary precision.
+That yields a win rate of 50.159% for A.

 ## Basic alternation
 As a warmup, let's solve the win probabilities for the alternating turn order.